-Context and Causes of the Great Migration
+Before the Great Migration

-After the post-Civil War Reconstruction period ended in 1876, white supremacy was largely restored across the South, and the segregationist policies known as Jim Crow soon became the law of the land.
-Southern blacks were forced to make their living working the land as part of the sharecropping system, which offered little in the way of economic opportunity, especially after a boll weevil epidemic in 1898 caused massive crop damage across the South.
-And while the Ku Klux Klan (KKK) had been officially dissolved in 1869, it continued underground after that, and intimidation, violence and even lynching of black southerners were not uncommon practices in the Jim Crow South.
+Southern blacks were forced to make their living working the land due to black codes and the sharecropping system, which offered little in the way of economic opportunity, especially after a boll weevil epidemic in 1898 caused massive crop damage across the South.

 With war production kicking into high gear, recruiters enticed African Americans to come north, to the dismay of white Southerners.
 Black newspapers—particularly the widely read Chicago Defender—published advertisements touting the opportunities available in the cities of the North and West, along with first-person accounts of success.

 Great Migration: Life for Migrants in the City

 Many new arrivals found jobs in factories, slaughterhouses and foundries, where working conditions were arduous and sometimes dangerous.
 Female migrants had a harder time finding work, spurring heated competition for domestic labor positions.

 After the U.S. Supreme Court declared racially based housing ordinances unconstitutional in 1917, some residential neighborhoods enacted covenants requiring white property owners to agree not to sell to blacks; these would remain legal until the Court struck them down in 1948.

 Rising rents in segregated areas, plus a resurgence of KKK activity after 1915, worsened black and white relations across the country.
-The summer of 1919 began the greatest period of interracial strife in U.S. history, including a disturbing wave of race riots.
+The summer of 1919 began the greatest period of interracial strife in U.S. history at that time, including a disturbing wave of race riots.

 Impact of the Great Migration

-As a result of housing tensions, many blacks ended up creating their own cities within big cities, fostering the growth of a new urban African-American culture.
+As a result of housing tensions, many blacks ended up creating their own cities within big cities, fostering the growth of a new urban, African-American culture.
 The most prominent example was Harlem in New York City, a formerly all-white neighborhood that by the 1920s housed some 200,000 African Americans.

 By 1970, when the Great Migration ended, its demographic impact was unmistakable: Whereas in 1900, nine out of every 10 black Americans lived in the South, and three out of every four lived on farms, by 1970 the South was home to less than half of the country’s African-Americans, with only 25 percent living in the region’s rural areas.